This chapter contains the following:

 The informational catalog How to Request Computer Services is associated with the browsing category Information Technology.
-As you navigate the Information Technology branch, the Informational Catalog is seen at the level of Information Technology, Components for Information Technology, System Cards, Computers, Memory Module Cards, and Computer Servers.
+As you navigate the Information Technology branch, the Informational Catalog is seen at the following levels:

 Local catalog items are also included in browsing results.
-Using the example in the figure below, items in BPAs with suppliers Techworks or Zones Corporate that are tied to the purchasing categories Memory Module Cards or Computer Servers will show up as you navigate down the Information Technology branch, based on the content available to you from the content zone.
+Using the example in the figure below, items in blanket purchase agreements with supplier Zones Corporate are associated with the Information Technology content zone.
+Such items show up as you navigate down the Information Technology branch, based on the content available to you from the content zone.

-The procurement catalog index is automatically updated after any changes to the hierarchy are saved.
+The procurement catalog is automatically updated after an administrator saves any changes made to the catalog category hierarchy.

 How can I configure what appears in top categories?

-Assign Returned Requisition Lines to Previous Buyer: Explained
+How You Assign Returned Requisition Lines to the Previous Buyer

 Configure the application to assign returned requisition lines to the previously assigned buyer with the site-level profile option Retain Last Assigned Buyer on Requisition Line.

 If enabled, when a requester resubmits a returned line, the line is reassigned to the buyer that returned it.
-Buyer assignment rules are not invoked when returned requisition lines are resubmitted, but are invoked for other active lines, such as those with Rejected, Withdrawn, or Incomplete status.
+Buyer assignment rules aren't invoked when returned requisition lines are resubmitted, but are invoked for other active lines, such as those with Rejected, Withdrawn, or Incomplete status.
 Set the Retain Last Assigned Buyer on Requisition Line (POR_RETAIN_LAST_ASSIGNED_BUYER) profile option to Yes to enable this feature.
-It is located in the Setup and Maintenance work area, on the Manage Administrator Profile Values page.
+In the Setup and Maintenance work area, use the Manage Administrator Profile Values task in the Self Service Procurement functional area.
 The default value for the Retain Last Assigned Buyer on Requisition Line profile option is No.

-Assign All Requisition Lines to the Same Buyer: Explained
+How You Assign All Requisition Lines to the Same Buyer